Bengal: Etymology

-The name of Bengal is derived from the ancient kingdom of Vanga (pronounced Bôngô), the earliest records of which date back to the Mahabharata epic in the first millennium BCE.
-The land of Vaṅga later came to be known as Vaṅgāla (Bāṅgālā) and its earliest reference is in the Comilla copperplates (720 CE) of earlier Buddhist Deva King Ananda Deva, where he was mentioned as Sri Vaṅgāla Mrīgānka, means the moon of Bengal.
-The reference to 'Vangalam' is present in an inscription in the Brihadisvara Temple at Thanjavur, which is one of the oldest references to Bengal.
+The name Bengal derives from the ancient kingdom of Vanga (pronounced Bôngô), the earliest records of which date to the Mahabharata epic in the first millennium BCE.
+An inscription issued in 409 CE from present-day Comilla by Maheshwar Nāthachandra, king of ancient Bengal's Samatata region, for the purpose of constructing a temple of Lord Manibhadra, mentions landlords whose names had the suffix "Vangāla" donating land for the temple's construction.
+It also provides evidence of the presence of local Vangāla people.
+The land of Vaṅga later came to be known as Vaṅgāla (Bāṅgālā).
+One of the earliest references to it is in the Comilla copperplates (720 CE) of Buddhist Deva King Ananda Deva, where he is called Sri Vaṅgāla Mrīgānka, meaning the moon of Bengal.
+Another early reference to 'Vangalam' is in an inscription in the Brihadisvara Temple at Thanjavur.
 The term Vangaladesa is used to describe the region in 11th-century South Indian records.
-The modern term Bangla is prominent from the 14th century, which saw the establishment of the Sultanate of Bengal, whose first ruler Shamsuddin Ilyas Shah was known as the Shah of Bangala.
-Arab geographers Ahmad ibn Majid and Sulaiman Al Mahri also mentions the region as Bangala and the 'land of Bang'.
-The Portuguese referred to the region as Bengala in the Age of Discovery.
+In the 12th-century Sanskrit text Manasollasa, the name Gaudabangala is used to denote the whole Bengal region.
+The modern term Bangla became prominent from the 14th century, which saw the establishment of the Sultanate of Bengal, whose first ruler, Shamsuddin Ilyas Shah, was known as the Shah of Bangala.
+Arab geographers Ahmad ibn Majid and Sulaiman Al Mahri also call the region Bangala and the 'land of Bang'.
+The Portuguese called the region Bengala in the Age of Discovery.